Keith-Hon/lerna-nextjs-rollup-ts-jest-ghaction-template/README.md

 1. How to reuse components in multiple applications.
 2. How to test individual packages inside the monorepo.
 3. How to import external packages and use them in both /packages and /applications directories.

+#Requirements
+1. It should reuse as much codes and configurations as possible.